alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

   %}
 </div>

-This was a great memoir about autism and sexuality.
+This is a great memoir about autism and sexuality.

 I first saw Fern Brady when she appeared on <em>Taskmaster</em>, where she quickly became one of my favourite contestants.
 I loved how unapologetic she was about being herself, and how much fun she seemed to be having.
 When I learnt she was writing a memoir, I knew I had to read it.

-It’s the story of her life, being autistic, and the ways her behaviours have affected her life.
+It’s the story of her growing up, being autistic, and the ways her behaviours have affected her life.
+There's also a lot of discussion of how being a woman meant her autism was overlooked or ignored for a long time.
-It felt genuine and raw, and it wasn’t unrealistically hopeful or optimistic – it was a statement about how autism has affected her life.
+It felt genuine and raw, and it wasn’t unrealistically hopeful or optimistic – it was a statement about what being an autistic woman is like.

-Her experience isn’t the same as mine, but I definitely saw parallels with my own experiences.
+I definitely saw parallels with my own life, and it's given me plenty to think about.

 I was engrossed and read it in a single day; I was enjoying it so much I actually missed my train stop on the way home.